 When shopping for cookware, many people wonder if they should opt for nonstick cookware or regular uncoated stainless steel.
 The answer isn’t as cut-and-dried as it would seem, but it all comes down to a personal preference.

-The final disadvantage to nonstick coating is one that most professional chefs and accomplished home cooks would be quick to point out: nonstick pans simply can’t achieve the searing and browning effect that an uncoated stainless steel pan does.
+Lastly, nonstick pans simply can’t achieve the searing and browning effect that an uncoated stainless steel pan does.
 Instead, food more or less steams in its own juices.
-You can also find more eco-friendly nonstick finishes on the market, such as the ceramic coating on Bialetti cookware (learn more about eco-friendly nonstick cookware)
+You can also find more eco-friendly nonstick finishes on the market, such as the ceramic coating on Bialetti cookware.

-Meanwhile, uncoated stainless pans do a great job at producing that beautiful and delicious browning (called the maillard reaction).
+Uncoated stainless pans do a great job at producing that beautiful and delicious browning (called the maillard reaction).
 They’re more durable since there’s not a coating to be concerned about protecting.
-And as long as the handles are made of heatproof material, they’re usually oven-safe.
+As long as the handles are made of heatproof material, they’re usually oven-safe.
 The drawback is that burnt-on food can require some elbow grease to get off (try an abrasive cleanser like Bon Ami or Barkeeper’s Friend).

 What should I get?